Will I have a monthly payment once bankrupt – Income Payment Agreements

 People generally are so intent on getting to bankruptcy that they don’t always pay sufficient attention to the costs of living and the real breakdown of the cost of living and existing.

 This will depend on your current income and expenditure, and whether you have any surplus income after all your expenses.
-This is arguably the most important element of the service we offer, as it is important that you claim the maximum allowable limit for all expenses.
+This is arguably the most important part of the service we offer, as it is important that you claim the maximum allowable limit for all expenses.
 These are known as Income Payment agreements or in some instances (if contested) Income Payment Orders.